Dejulia489/AzurePipelinesPS/README.md

 # AzurePipelinesPS

-A PowerShell module to make interfacing with Azure Pipelines easier
+A PowerShell module that makes interfacing with Azure Pipelines a bit easier.

 ## Building